Susanagc99/Susanagc99/README.md

 <h1 align="center">Hi👋🏼 I’m Susana &hearts;</h1>

 ### A developer in training with a strong desire to learn and create 👩‍💻
-🚀 I’m passionate about technology, music, and exploring how ideas can turn into real projects.
+💻 I’m passionate about technology, music, and exploring how ideas can turn into real projects.
-🌱 Currently learning TypeScript and Next while building projects that blend logic, design, and creativity.
+🚀 Currently learning TypeScript and Next while building projects that blend logic, design, and creativity.
-💡 I believe in the power of patience, curiosity, and consistency to grow in the tech world.
+💡 I believe in the power of patience, curiosity, and consistency to grow in the tech world ❤️.

----
+--
 <h2 align="center">⚡Tech Stack</h2>

 <div align="center">